Energy Systems Integration Facility

 Thermal Systems Process and Components Laboratory

 The focus of the Thermal Systems Process and Components Laboratory is to research, develop, test, and evaluate new techniques for thermal energy storage relevant to utility-scale concentrating solar power plants.
-The lab accommodates test systems for the evaluation of heat exchangers and thermal energy storage devices.
-Four test bays are available for the evaluation and future deployment of 30-kW thermal systems with alternative heat transfer fluids such as hot air, carbon dioxide, and steam.
+The lab accommodates test systems for evaluating heat exchangers and thermal energy storage devices.
+Four test bays are available for the evaluation and future deployment of 30-kW thermal systems with alternative heat transfer fluids.

 Thermal Storage Materials Laboratory